-- df (pandas.DataFrame) A Pandas' DataFrame that must contain a prediction column columns. - prediction_min (float) The floor for the prediction. - prediction_max (float) The cap for the prediction. - $prediction_column (str)$ The name of the column in df to cap and floor fklearn.training.transformation.quantile_biner
+- df (pandas.DataFrame) A Pandas' DataFrame that must contain a prediction_column columns. - prediction_min (float) The floor for the prediction. - prediction_max (float) The cap for the prediction. - prediction_column (str) The name of the column in df to cap and floor

-- p (function pandas.DataFrame -> pandas.DataFrame) A function that when applied to a DataFrame with the same columns as df returns a new DataFrame with a new column with predictions from the model. - new_df (pandas.DataFrame) A df-like DataFrame with the same columns as the input df plus a column with predictions from the model.

-• log (dict) - A log-like Dict that stores information of the Prediction Ranger model.
+- p (function pandas.DataFrame -> pandas.DataFrame) A function that when applied to a DataFrame with the same columns as df returns a new DataFrame with a new column with predictions from the model. - new_df (pandas.DataFrame) A df-like DataFrame with the same columns as the input df plus a column with predictions from the model. - log (dict) A log-like Dict that stores information of the Prediction Ranger model.